Individual and Group Trauma-informed Mental Health Support

 Age Eligibility

-Services are appropriate for adult clients, ages 18 and above; Ages under 18 will be referred to LGBTQ+ youth services, such as SMYAL, WWH Youth & Family Services, Wanda Alston Foundation, etc.
+Services are appropriate for adult clients, ages 18 and above; Ages under 18 will be referred to LGBTQIA+ youth services, such as SMYAL, WWH Youth & Family Services, Wanda Alston Foundation, etc.

 Geographical Eligibility